lab1092/blender-manual_ja/manual/rigging/armatures/editing/templating.rst

 Static text line
-   The line just above the :guilabel:`Peel Objects` button gives you two informations:
+   The line just above the *Peel Objects* button gives you two informations:

    - The "\ *n* ``joints`` " part gives you the number of joints (i.e. bones' ends, with connected ends considered as one joint), either from the selected bones of the edited armature, or in the whole other template armature.
    - The second part is only present when another armature has been selected as template - it gives you *the root bone's name of the chain that will be mapped to the strokes*.
 Or, while you are drawing a stroke with straight segments, the name of the bone corresponding to the current segment (and "\ ``Done`` " when you have enough segments for all bones in the template chain).